 |3/06||Project due by Sunday March 6 at 11:59 PM||FP|

 |3/11||Project Presentations (3:15PM-5:05PM)|

 To earn 3 units in this course you will have to come to class, participate, do the homework exercises, and complete a final project.
 This is the final grade breakdown:

 There is one required textbook for the class:

 M. Bosi & R.E.
 Goldberg, "Introduction to Digital Audio Coding and

 Standards", Springer, 2003, ISBN: 978-1-4020-7357-1.

-Marina Bosi is available only by appointment.
+Marina Bosi is available by appointment.

-Jingjie Zhang's office hours:
+Champ Darabundit's office hours: